 There are a variety of injuries that can result from auto accidents, such as:

 - Broken bone injury accidents.
-When a fracture is more serious, it could require surgery to repair.
+When a fracture is more serious, it can require surgery to repair.

 - Back and neck injuries.
-Most of the time these are soft tissue injuries that resolve with therapy.
-However, sometimes accident victims sustain herniated discs which may need injections or surgery to resolve.
+These are often soft tissue injuries that resolve with therapy.
+However, sometimes accident victims sustain herniated discs that may need injections or surgery.

 - Shoulder injuries, such as a torn rotator cuff or a torn labrum.
 These injuries often require surgery.

 - Burn injuries.
-This can be a result of fire, but it can also come from airbags.
+This can result from fire, but it can also come from airbags.
 Our office has seen significant scarring from airbag injuries.